palak1607/Movie_Recommender_Palak_Mahajan/README.md

 This system recommends movies that are similar to a particular movie.
 To achieve this, it computes pairwise cosine similarity scores for all movies based on their plot descriptions and recommends movies based on that similarity score threshold.

 The plot description is also available as the overview feature in the "movies_metadata" dataset.

+# The project is not ready, as due to some unknown error, the app is unable to communicate properly with the API.